rails/rails/guides/source/active_record_multiple_databases.md

 dependent on your infrastructure.
 We may implement basic, primitive load balancing in the future, but for an application at scale this should be something your application handles outside of Rails.

-### Schema Cache

-If you use a schema cache and multiple databases, you'll need to write an initializer that loads the schema cache from your app.
-This wasn't an issue we could resolve in time for Rails 6.0 but hope to have it in a future version soon.